2015 Ford EcoBoost 400: Drivers making final start with team

-A number of drivers made their final start with their respective 2015 team this weekend.
+A number of drivers made their final start with their respective 2015 team.

 While nothing was officially announced, Richard Petty Motorsports team owner Richard Petty said that he didn't expect Sam Hornish Jr. to return to the No. 9 Ford in 2016.
 He said that the team has "to look at sponsorship as much as anything else.
 It's a combination deal.
 We can't just go with the driver and then not have the money.
 We can't go with the money and not have a driver."

 On August 22, 2015, Michael Waltrip Racing announced that the team would terminate operations at the end of the 2015 season.
 On September 28, 2015, HScott Motorsports announced that Clint Bowyer would drive the No. 51 car in 2016.
 This displaced Justin Allgaier who returned to the Xfinity Series in 2016 to drive for JR Motorsports.

 David Ragan – who drove for Front Row Motorsports, Joe Gibbs Racing and MWR in the 2015 season – was without a ride going into the offseason.
 He said that a few "teams have reached out to me.
 I've reached out to a few teams.
 Ultimately I don't have anything in the works or coming together right now.
 I'm trying to be as patient as I can just to see what happens.
 A lot of times things change that are unexpected with some of these top teams in the last months of the season.
 We've had guys get fired after Homestead before.
 Drivers have issues, different things happen, so I'm patiently waiting for the right opportunity."
 Eventually, he would be with BK Racing for 2016, in the #23 J.J.
 Yeley (later Jeb Burton) were in.